Ubon Ratchathani: Geography

-Ubon Ratchathani sits on the north bank of the Mun River.
-The south bank of the river is occupied by the suburb of Warin Chamrap (Warin for short), which is effectively incorporated into the city.
+Ubon Ratchathani sits at an elevation of 410. ft, approximately 615 km from Bangkok.
+The city lies on the north bank of the Mun River, while the suburb of Warin Chamrap, often referred to as Warin, spans the south bank and forms part of the urban area.

 Climate

 Ubon Ratchathani has a tropical wet and dry climate (Köppen climate classification Aw).
 Winters are dry and very warm.
-Temperatures rise until April with an average daily maximum of 36.4 °C. The monsoon season runs from late April to October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Temperatures rise until April with an average daily maximum of 36.4 °C. The monsoon season runs from late April to October, characterized by heavy rain and somewhat cool daytime temperatures, although nights remain warm.

 Festivals

 Ubon Ratchathani is best known for its annual Candle Festival, held in July to mark the beginning of the rainy season retreat for Buddhists, Wan Khao Phansa, also called Buddhist Lent.
 One day prior, candles are taken to Thung Si Mueang, the central park in the middle of the city; the park is decorated and exhibited in the evening.
 On the same evening, there are many smaller processions during which candles are carried to practically all Buddhist temples in Thailand.
 The main procession in Ubon Ratchathani takes place early the next morning.
+The events are marked by ceremonies and processions in the form of large-scale, colourful parades of magnificent floats with huge, extravagant candlewax sculptures, Thai traditional dance, and music.